DickyAdi/llama_medical_cs/README.md

    ```
    this will fire up the fastapi.
 6. project is on! you can go hit the API using curl or API testing platform.

+## Docker running

+Docker file and compose already included, however it is not tested yet therefore it is not recommended to use.
+However, feel free to try and if there's an error it would be much appreciated if you open up and [issue](https://github.com/DickyAdi/llama_medical_cs/issues).

 ## How to use